niplav/site/nst_solutions.md

 <!--TODO: with "maps onto", he probably means "surjective", i.e. all
 values are mapped to-->

-But that's – false?
+But that's—false?
 Unless I understand something different by "map" (which I just take as relates from one set to another, possibly in a many-to-one relation).